ZakiNahhas/RentXProject/README.md

 </p>

 <h3 align="left">What does it do?</h3>
 <p align="left"> Have you ever wanted to iron your clothes, but then you find out that you forgot to bring your iron from home?
-RentX will help students rent some products near them that are vital for a cheap price, or even for free!
+RentX will help students rent some products near them that are vital for a cheap price, or even for free‼️
 </p>

 <h3 align="left">What did we learn?</h3>